 Looking @ Art Cinema is sponsored by Camino Bakery.

-Looking @ Art Cinema – The American Independent will be hosted by Cagney Gentry.
+Looking @ Art Cinema – The Art of Fear will be hosted by Mark Burger.

 Special event pricing for the series applies- general admission prices will be $14.50 per screening, college students $12.50 and a/v society members will receive a discounted price of $11.50 per screening.
 Admission includes film, discussion and coffee/pastries from Camino Bakery.
 Find more information on specific titles and ticketing links below.